+Moore Ukuleles are handcrafted, one at a time, by Howard Moore III.
 This is not a factory or an assembly line, I don't use CNC machines, each instrument is a unique, one of a kind creation.

 When you receive your ukulele , if for any reason you decide you don't love it, return in original condition, postmarked within fourteen days of delivery and receive a full refund.

 About Howard Moore III

 In the 1970's, while I was attending Ringling School of Art and Design in Sarasota Florida, my Dad, Howard Moore Jr., along with his friend Dick Porter started making Appalachian lap dulcimers.
-They would teach classes on making and playing the dulcimers every year in Montreat North Carolina, a yearly tradition that went on for over forty years, to the this day they have made around 600 dulcimers.
+They would teach classes on making and playing the dulcimers every year in Montreat North Carolina, a yearly tradition that went on for over forty years, to this day they have made around 600 dulcimers.

-In 2012 I asked Dad to help me build a ukulele...'How hard could it be?...it cant be much different than a dulcimer' we thought...how wrong we were.
+In 2012 I asked Dad to help me build my first ukulele...'How hard could it be?...it cant be much different than a dulcimer' we thought...how wrong we were.
 The little instrument proved to be more of a challenge than we had imagined.
-I had heard it said by an old luthier "you don't even begin to know what you're doing until you've made 50 of them", and this proved to be the reality of it.
+I had heard it said by an old luthier "you don't even begin to know what you're doing until you've made at least 50 of them", and this proved to be true.
 Some of those early ukuleles now hang on the 'wall of shame' or have been turned into birdhouses outside my wood shop...a reminder that education always cost.

-I've come a long way since those early attempts and at the time of this writing I have made over 80 ukuleles.
-They are made one at a time with passion for excellence and a love for the instrument.
+At the time of this writing, I have made over 130 ukuleles.
+My ukes are made one at a time with a passion for excellence and an obsessive love for the instrument.

-In Polynesian culture it is believed an object of art contains part of the spirit of the artist that created it, this power they call 'mana'.
-It is my hope that each of my instruments will convey the mana of joy and love that went into making it.
-It has been said that 'Its hard to feel bad when you're playing a ukulele'...I have found that to be true and that is my hope for all who hold my instruments.
+In some cultures, it is believed an object of art contains part of the spirit of the artist that created it, this power they call 'Mana'.
+It is my hope that each of my instruments will convey the Mana of Peace, joy and love that went into creating it.
+It has been said that "Its hard to feel bad when you're playing a ukulele"...I have found this to be true and it is my hope for all who hold my instruments.